18F/handbook/_pages/business-units/18f/projects-partners/collaboration-tools.md

 <details>
 <summary>Trello alternatives</summary>
 * **Zenhub:** Not recommended from a compliance perspective.
 No FedRAMP in progress, no GSA IT approval for use of the service.
-From a user perspective, it’s great that it works within GitHub and provides higher-level scoping and linking (e.g., epics and dependencies) than Jira does.
+From a user perspective, it’s great that it works within GitHub and provides higher-level scoping and linking (e.g., epics and dependencies).
 * **GitHub Projects:** Not recommended from usability/UI perspective, as the interface is basic without the richness of other planning systems or the simplicity of Trello.
 Compliance/records considerations are the same as for GitHub.
 * **Jira:** The GSA IT Jira instance is not recommended.
+Like Zenhub, it integrates with GitHub and provides higher-level scoping and linking (e.g., epics and dependencies).
 It’s pretty difficult to grant access to outsiders, and it’s pretty heavyweight and difficult to configure.
 * **Microsoft Azure Devops Boards:** Bundled with Azure, but not within FedRAMP services in scope.
 </details>